MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/interstitial-ad-sample-code-in-c.md

 ## Code example

 This section shows the contents of the MainPage.xaml and MainPage.xaml.cs files in a basic app that shows an interstitial ad.
-To use these examples, copy the code into a Visual C# **Blank App (Universal Windows)** project in Visual Studio 2015.
+To use these examples, copy the code into a Visual C# **Blank App (Universal Windows)** project in Visual Studio.

 This sample app uses two buttons to request and then launch an interstitial ad.
 Replace the values of the ```myAppId``` and ```myAdUnitId``` fields with live values from Windows Dev Center before submitting your app to the Store.
 For more information, see [Set up ad units in your app](set-up-ad-units-in-your-app.md).